European Law Students' Association

 The European Law Students' Association (ELSA) is an independent, non-political, non-profit, international non-governmental organisation run by and for law students.
-ELSA-activities comprise a large variety of academic and professional events that are organised to fulfill the stated vision of ELSA.
+Its activities are compromised of a large variety of academic and professional events including moot court competitions, traineeship programmes, law school and delegations to international organisations to further enhance the students skills.

 History

-Five law students from Austria, Hungary, Poland, and West Germany founded ELSA on 4 May 1981.
+ELSA was founded in Vienna on 4 May 1981 by five law students from Austria, Hungary, Poland, and West Germany.

 Organisation

 ELSA is organised into local member groups active at university level (Local Group), national member groups active on a national level (National Group), and ELSA International active on an international level.

 Membership of ELSA for individual law students is possible through the Local Groups (for instance ELSA Leiden or ELSA Tilburg).
 The Local Groups are member of a National Group (for instance ELSA the Netherlands).
 The National Groups are part of the international ELSA network, which is managed by ELSA International with headquarters in Brussels, Belgium.
 ELSA International consists of the International Board, the ELSA International Team, and the Auditors of ELSA.

 The International Board is the supreme executive body of the association.
 Its members are elected at an International Council Meeting (ICM) (which consists of all the National Groups) for a one-year period.
 The International Board's responsibilities include the overall co-ordination of the organisation as a whole including the support of member groups both locally and nationally.
 The International Board also co-ordinates and develops ELSA's collaboration with various international organisations and institutions, governments, law firms, and companies across Europe.